Conveniently located to serve St. George and Ivins, Utah

-Adults with wrinkles, creases, furrows, smile lines or frown lines, may be candidate for this procedure.
+Adults with wrinkles, creases, furrows, smile lines, or frown lines, may be candidates for this procedure.
 In rare cases, young patients may also be approved.

 What to expect from Fat Transfer Procedure:

-The process of using your bodies own fat to plump up an area on your face is called autologous fat transfer.
+The process of using your body’s own fat to plump up an area on your face is called autologous fat transfer.
 There are three steps to this procedure.

 Isolation of Fat Cells

 Next, the fat cells are isolated and cleaned.
 The fat cells are separated from the liquid that is also removed during the liposuction; any damaged cells are also removed.
-This ensures that only whole, undamaged and cleaned fat cells are used for the fat transfer.
+This ensures that only whole, undamaged, and cleansed fat cells are used for the fat transfer.

 Re-Injection of the Fat Cells